EBRD-GPA-TC-Facility/Kazakhstan-OCDS-Transformation-and-Analytics/README.md

 ### Impact:

 * Enables public procurement policy makers to take data-driven decisions;
-* Provides for the automated generation of public procurement reports;
+* Provides for the automated generation of public procurement reports.